k-cross/blog/src/lib/content/posts/ai_agents.md

 **Left to the end because it's much less relevant to understanding agents.**

 Around August of 2025, I thought of AI tools as things that could mostly be used to help speed up retrieval of relevant content and used to generate small and useful examples for code from libraries with poor documentation.
 Specifically, I thought that AI tools could never get to a point where they could sufficiently generate large pieces of working code, primarily due to inadequacies in human language.
 The entire reason mathematics has its notations is specifically to convey information too hard to communicate in natural language.
-This is no longer true with LLMs, they can generate high quality programs with the large caveat of verification[^1].
+This is no longer true with LLMs; they can generate high-quality programs with the large caveat of verification[^3].
 If there is a sufficient level of verification for a program, an agent can repeatedly iterate and problem solve on the requirements until it passes all of the verifications.
 The quality of generation is largely determined by data, so these are like trained chimps mashing on keyboards.
 The better the training, the faster a more accurate generation can occur.

-This seems like a realistic future, while still not entirely true today, is helpful to know that verification is likely to be one of the most important tools with working alongside AI generated code.
+While this seems like a realistic future (though still not entirely true today), it is helpful to know that verification is likely to be one of the most important tools when working alongside AI-generated code.
 Focusing on hard problems around verification and on problems where verification cannot be easily automated or none exists is probably a useful place to expend mental energy.
 This means building with AI as a requirement needs to utilize testing and verification methods to the fullest in order to maximize gains where correctness matters.
 - formal verification
 - software for hardware
 - tooling to speed up verification
 - research

-I've seen this problem phrased along the lines of things that will make progress will be the ones where lots of data exists or can be generated creating two axis, the effort required to generate something and the effort required to verify it:
+I've seen this problem phrased along the lines of things that will make progress will be the ones where lots of data exists or can be generated creating two axes, the effort required to generate something and the effort required to verify it:

 <LabeledScatterPlot data={chartData} xLabel="Effort to Generate" yLabel="Effort to Verify" width={700} height={500} />